 Letty Cottin Pogrebin, a founding editor of Ms. Magazine and Berkshires resident, is a writer, lecturer, social justice activist, and the author of twelve books -- ten nonfiction works and two novels.

-The word “shanda” is defined as shame or disgrace in Yiddish.
+In conversation with Rabbi Shira Stern, they will explore the word “shanda” which is defined as shame or disgrace in Yiddish.
 This book, Shanda, tells the story of three generations of complicated, intense 20th-century Jews for whom the desire to fit in and the fear of public humiliation either drove their aspirations or crushed their spirit.

 In her deeply engaging, astonishingly candid memoir, author and activist Letty Cottin Pogrebin exposes the fiercely-guarded lies and intricate cover-ups woven by dozens of members of her extended family.
 Beginning with her own long-suppressed secret, the story spirals through the hidden lives of her parents and relatives—revealing the truth about their origins, personal traumas, marital misery, abandoned children, religious transgressions, sexual identity, radical politics, and supposedly embarrassing illnesses.
 While unmasking their charades and disguises, Pogrebin also showcases her family’s remarkable talent for reinvention in a narrative that is, by turns, touching, searing, and surprisingly universal.

 Books will be available for purchase or bring your own copy for signing by the author.

 Masks are optional.

 Sponsor: Jewish Federation of the Berkshires and the Jewish Book Council